Newgate Prison: Legacy

 The Central Criminal Court – known as the Old Bailey after the street on which it stands – now stands upon the Newgate Prison site.

 The original iron gate leading to the gallows was used for decades in an alleyway in Buffalo, New York.
 It is currently housed in that city at Canisius University.

 The original door from a prison cell used to house St. Oliver Plunkett in 1681 is on display at St Peter's Church in Drogheda, Ireland (which also displays his head).

 The phrase "[as] black as Newgate's knocker" is a Cockney reference to the door knocker on the front of the prison.

 In literature

 A record of executions conducted at the prison, together with commentary, was published as The Newgate Calendar.
+Newgate novels, which mostly drew on the Calendar as a source, were published from the 1820s to 1840s.

 The prison appears in a number of works by Charles Dickens.
 Novels include Little Dorrit, Oliver Twist, A Tale of Two Cities, Barnaby Rudge: A Tale of the Riots of 'Eighty and Great Expectations.
 Newgate prison was also the subject of an entire essay in his work Sketches by Boz.